-Yes, close contact is less than six feet apart for greater than 10 minutes.
+Yes, close contact is less than six feet apart for 15 minutes or more.
 You can move around the class but stay behind the lines on the floor when lecturing to maintain social distancing.
 We are not discouraging the use of paper for COVID-19 reasons.